Baby, I'm Jealous

-"Baby, I'm Jealous" is a song by American singer Bebe Rexha featuring American rapper and singer Doja Cat, from Rexha's second studio album Better Mistakes.
-It was released as the lead single from the album on October 9, 2020.
+"Baby, I'm Jealous" is a song by American singer-songwriter Bebe Rexha featuring fellow American rapper and singer Doja Cat, released as the lead single from the former's second studio album Better Mistakes on October 9, 2020.
 A remix featuring Dominican singer Natti Natasha was released on November 27, 2020.

 Background

 On September 23, 2020, the song was registered on Shazam and was said to be a collaboration with Doja Cat.
 On October 4, Apple Music showed that the song would release on October 9.
 Rexha later posted on social media that she would make a "special announcement".
 The next day, she announced the release with the cover and link to pre-save the single.

 Music video

-A accompanying music video for the song was shot in September 2020.
+An accompanying music video for the song was shot in September 2020.
 The song's video was directed by Hannah Lux Davis and includes cameos from social media personalities Nikita Dragun, Charli D'Amelio and Avani Gregg.
 It was released on the same day as the song.